Start an Accounting and Bookkeeping Business in Dubai

 VAT registration threshold: AED 375,000 annual turnover

-Typical licence setup timeline: 2 to 4 weeks
+Typical license setup timeline: 2 to 4 weeks

 Activity code 6920.96 falls under the ISIC classification for accounting, bookkeeping, and auditing activities, excluding tax consultancy.
-Under this licence, holders are authorised to provide general bookkeeping services, prepare financial statements, manage accounts payable and receivable, conduct payroll processing, and deliver management accounting support.
-It is a professional category licence, reflecting the skilled and advisory nature of the work involved.
+Under this license, holders are authorised to provide general bookkeeping services, prepare financial statements, manage accounts payable and receivable, conduct payroll processing, and deliver management accounting support.
+It is a professional category license, reflecting the skilled and advisory nature of the work involved.

-This licence is well-suited to a broad range of professionals and entrepreneurs, including:
+This license is well-suited to a broad range of professionals and entrepreneurs, including:

 Qualified accountants seeking to establish an independent practice in the UAE